Olibr Blogs

 Which is the best for web development – Golang or Java?

 Both Golang and Java are popular choices for web development, and each has its own strengths and weaknesses.
-The choice between the two will depend on the specific requirements of the project and the expertise of the development team.
+The choice between the two depends on the project’s specific requirements and the development team’s expertise.

 Golang is a popular choice for small to medium-sized projects for the following reasons: